Frontify/sanity-io-plugin/README.md

 ## Features

 - Select images from Frontify directly in Sanity Studio
-- Configurable client ID and filters
+- Configurable filters for asset selection
 - Support for single or multiple asset selection
 - Automatically transforms Frontify assets to Sanity-compatible format
 - Preserves asset metadata and source information